Lastorder-DC/The-Sims-2-Legacy-Collection-Fixer/README.md

  - I am aware of how you are not meant to use dgVoodoo2 and dxvk at the same time, but in my testing it just works.
 I've tried it on 2 different computers and I have found that dgVoodoo2 does improve performance while dxvk fixes an issue caused by dgVoodoo2 where family thumbnails are broken.
 I have not experienced any issues in my testing.
 If you do experience issues after installing this then please let me know.

  - I highly recommend you do not use "high, uncompressed" option with the built-in recording feature.
 This causes the file size of the videos to be insanely massive.
 I found that a 60 second video ended up being **4 GB**.

+- The videos recorded with the built-in recording feature can not be played in Windows 11's default media player due to it not supporting VP6.
+I reccomand using [VLC](https://www.videolan.org/vlc/) to watch them.

 ---